-When We Can't Get a Word In
+Creating Space When We Can't Get a Word In

 Sometimes the person communicating gets a little carried away and talks at us for a long time while hardly drawing a breath.
 This style of sharing can make it very difficult to find a space to reflect back.
 We lose track of what is being said, and can feel a bit run over by the communication.
 This can be frustrating and draining.
+The person who communicates in this way has likely formed this habit out of some level of anxiety perhaps.
 The skill here is the ability to break into the conversation and communicate your need to understand what the other is saying and also to reflect your need to feel included in the conversation in a way that is affirming and disarming for the other person.
 The conversation can then be transformed into a more satisfactory experience for you and the person giving the monologue, who is usually unaware of how he/she is communicating.